PostHog/posthog.com/contents/handbook/current-status.md

 - feature flags and experiments has got product market fit
 - we've got a warehouse with early meaningful usage
-- we figued out notebooks vs PostHog 3000 and have shipped a new UX for everyone
+- we figured out notebooks vs PostHog 3000 and have shipped a new UX for everyone
 - web analytics has been shipped and is getting plenty of usage
 - stability has remained excellent